Tesfa Robinson: 2010–2025

 Robinson was immediately made club captain upon joining Evesham, despite suffering a calf problem in pre-season.
 His competitive debut for the club came in a 1–0 win over Sholing on 18 August; he went on to make eleven league appearances and thirteen appearances in all competitions for Evesham.
 In early November, just four months after joining the club, Robinson transferred to Chasetown of the Northern Premier League Division One South.

 Although he was an unused substitute in Chasetown's 2–2 draw at Sheffield FC on 10 November 2012, Robinson had to wait until 24 November for his first league appearance for his new club, a 2–0 win over Rainworth Miners Welfare.
 Robinson scored a late equaliser – his first goal for Chasetown – to earn "The Scholars" a 1–1 draw at Halesowen Town on 1 January 2013.
 The centre-back's second Chasetown goal arrived on 9 March, when he netted a free-kick in a 3–0 win over Rainworth Miners Welfare.
 Robinson's "impressive form", in the words of Lichfield Live, helped Chasetown to the Division One South play-off final, where they lost 2–1 to Stamford.
 Despite having not been at the club for the first three months of the season, Robinson won both the Supporters' Player of the Season and the President's First Team Award at the club's presentations evening in May 2013.

 On 25 September 2014, Robinson joined Halesowen Town.
 His stay was a short one, however, as by February 2015 he was playing for Sporting Khalsa of the West Midlands (Regional) League.

+He spent ten years with Sporting Khalsa and he won the 2014–15 West Midlands (Regional) League, 2015–16 Staffordshire Senior Cup, and the 2020–21 Midland Football League Premier Division.
+Robinson also had two loans with Loughborough University and OJM Black Country but he made no appearances for either club, and he retired on 29 April 2025 after scoring 29 goals in 309 league appearances for Sporting Khalsa.